 This product generally lacks versatility.
-The shelves are fixed, and there isn't a lot of room between the two tiers, so the bottom shelf is really only usable for bar soap or travel-size items.
-It also hangs pretty high up, so shorter folks may find that it is not the most convenient to access.
-One issue we also ran into during testing is that the suction cups are fixed in place, so if you have tiles in your shower, you might have the bad luck of one of the cups lining up with the grout line (and this being unable to actually suction).
-If an over-the-shower model is your preference, this one is certainly sturdy.
+The shelves are fixed, and there isn't much room between the two tiers, so the bottom shelf is only suitable for bar soap or travel-size items.
+It also hangs pretty high up, so shorter folks may find it's not the most convenient to access.
+The suction cups are fixed in place, so if you have tiles in your shower, you might have the bad luck of one of the cups lining up with the grout line, which will affect suctioning ability.
+However, if an over-the-showerhead model is your preference, this one is certainly sturdy.

 The Zenna Home Pole Caddy is a high-capacity, somewhat adaptable caddy.
 It comes with four shelves, each of which can hold normal size bottles of body wash, shampoo, and conditioner at the same time.
 The baskets are adjustable heights, and the unit itself can be installed in many different types of showers and bathtubs.
 We also appreciate its versatility — we found that it makes for a decent storage unit next to a sink counter, giving you a place to keep deodorant, razors, toothpaste, etc.

 As with other caddies that rely on a spring-loaded pole for installation, we found that this one takes some time to assemble — about 30 minutes and a little bit of frustration.
 It also takes a little patience to secure the shelves properly around the included rubber gaskets.
-One of the biggest issues we had using this caddy is that items often toppled over as a result of the wide, awkward spacing of the wire on the bottom of the baskets as well as the low-profile guard rails that did little to keep tall shampoo in place.
+One of the biggest issues we had using this caddy is that items often toppled over due to the wide, awkward spacing of the wire on the bottom of the baskets and the low-profile guardrails that did little to keep tall shampoo in place.
 However, if you want a metal tension-pole model, the Zenna Home Pole Caddy will certainly hold a lot of bath products.

 The iDesign Formbu Bamboo is a unique bamboo model.
 It looks elegant and could be the right piece to tie together a certain type of shower.
 It is incredibly simple to install.
 We also appreciate the flat bottoms of the shelves because they allow items to stay upright rather than tipping over.
 There are two pegs that you can use to either balance a razor on or hang a washcloth or loofa.